Angela Zhang

-Angela Zhang Shao-han (張韶涵 (张韶涵, Zhāng Shàohán); born 19 January 1982), also known as Angela Chang, is a Taiwanese and Canadian singer and actress.
+Angela Zhang Shao-han (張韶涵 (张韶涵, Zhāng Shàohán); born 19 January 1982), also known as Angela Chang, is a Taiwanese singer and actress.

 Zhang gained recognition with the Taiwanese television dramas My MVP Valentine (2002) and At Dolphin Bay (2003).
 Since 2004, following the instant success of her first album, Over the Rainbow, she has focused on her singing career, releasing popular albums like Aurora (2004) and Pandora (2006), along with starring in another hit TV drama, Romantic Princess (2007).
 Her career was derailed in 2008 by a public row with her family, which was further worsened by a falling out with her label, Linfair Records.
 She did not revive her career until the Hunan TV reality show Singer 2018, where she participated as both a host and contestant.
 Since then, she has shifted her focus to mainland China.

 Zhang has embarked on seven concert tours since her debut, including three stadium tours.
 Her Fable World Tour (2019–2024) spanned 36 shows across mainland China and attracted over one million people.